eyanoapp/opensigl/docs/en/stock-management/movement.shipments.md

 4. **Departure from sending depot** - After the stock exit for a shipment is complete, it is marked as *in transit*.
 It is possible for a shipment to be present in the origin depot and still be *in transit*.
 When transportation has been arranged, it will physically depart from the origin depot.
 6. **Transit** - The physical movement of the stock could be as complicated as sending the shipment in a container and by truck or airplane to another location.
 Or it could be as simple as walking a few items to another room in the same building.
 While this occurs it is in transit.
 There are means in the Shipment Registry for updating the location and condition while it is in transit.
 7. **Arrival at the Receiving Depot** - Once the shipment arrives at the destination depot, the personnel of the destination depot will indicate that the shipment has been received.
 The shipment is then marked as *delivered*.
 At this point it is ready for stock entry by the destination depot.
 However, until stock entry occurs, the stock is still not officially in any depot.
-8. **Stock Entry** - As the shipment is deposited in the receiving depot, the BHIMA software needs to be updated.
+8. **Stock Entry** - As the shipment is deposited in the receiving depot, the OpenSIGL software needs to be updated.
 This is accomplished by doing the "Stock Entry" for the receiving depot.
 Generally, once the stock entry occurs, the shipment is marked as complete.
 Once the stock entry has occurred at the destination depot for for **all items** in a shipment, the shipment is automatically marked as *complete* -- otherwise it is marked as *Partial*.
 Note that it is possible that some shipment items are lost in transit due to spoilage or theft.
 The shipment could still be marked as complete in that case, but that would need to be done manually via the Shipments Registry action menu.

 ## Example Shipment Process
-The purpose of this example is to show the basic use of the BHIMA interface for shipments and how using the Shipments interface simplifies the process of sending stock from one depot to another.
+The purpose of this example is to show the basic use of the OpenSIGL interface for shipments and how using the Shipments interface simplifies the process of sending stock from one depot to another.

 ### Creating the shipment
 Suppose you want to ship several articles of stock from the "Primary Depot" to a "Secondary Depot".
-Start by going to the BHIMA `New Shipment` page.
+Start by going to the OpenSIGL `New Shipment` page.
 <div class="bs-callout bs-callout-success">
   <p>
   <i>menu</i> > Shipments > <strong>New Shipment</strong> <br>